tracel-ai/burn/burn-book/src/basic-workflow/training.md

 # Training

 We are now ready to write the necessary code to train our model on the MNIST dataset.
+We shall define the code for this training section in the file: `src/training.rs`.

 Instead of a simple tensor, the model should output an item that can be understood by the learner, a struct whose responsibility is to apply an optimizer to the model.
 The output struct is used for all metrics calculated during the training.
 Therefore it should include all the necessary information to calculate any metric that you want for a task.